sixhours-team/memcached-spring-boot/README.md

 ```

 All of the values have sensible defaults and bound to [MemcachedCacheProperties](https://github.com/igorbolic/memcached-spring-boot/blob/master/memcached-spring-boot-autoconfigure/src/main/java/io/sixhours/memcached/cache/MemcachedCacheProperties.java) class.
-It is advised to set your own `namespace` and `prefix` values to avoid cache data conflicts when multiple applications are sharing the same Memcached server.
+It is advised to set your own cache `prefix` value to avoid cache data conflicts when multiple applications are sharing the same Memcached server.

 ## Usage

 To plug-in Memcached cache in your application follow the steps below:

-1. Add library to your dependency management section:
+1. Include library as a Gradle or Maven compile dependency:
    * **Gradle**

       ```groovy